jruels/docker-kube-admin/labs/stateful/index.md

 ```

 ### Create Services
-Service can be exposed in different ways by specifying a  `type` in the `serviceSpec`. `StatefulSet` currently requires a  Headless Service to control the domain of its Pods, directly reach each Pod with stable DNS entries.
+Services can be exposed in different ways by specifying a  `type` in the `serviceSpec`. `StatefulSet` currently requires a  Headless Service to control the domain of its Pods, directly reach each Pod with stable DNS entries.

 By specifying **“None”** for the clusterIP, you can create a Headless Service.